neilveil/mumpui/public/typography.md

 # MumpUI / Typography

-MumpUI comes prepacked with typography styling perfect for rendering content, blogs, stories etc. Typography elements are of two types:
+MumpUI comes prepacked with typography styling, making it ideal for rendering content, blogs, stories and more.
+Typography elements are of two types:

 - Inline elements
   - Bold `<b></b>`